darul75/personal-blog/posts/2015/2016-01-07_what-is-babel-js-doing.md

 };
 ```

 Ok good, but why like that ? why a call to *_classCallCheck* method...
-I would say enhancement, safety.
+I would say (specification) enhancement, safety.

 Class keyword is really a "syntactical sugar over JavaScript's existing prototype-based inheritance" and Class keyword will be translated as a function (constructor) allowing us to create new object instances.

-Then, above code prevent you from calling generated *Person* function directly instead of creating a **new** object instance.
+Then, above code prevents you from calling generated *Person* function directly instead of creating a **new** object instance.

 ```javascript
 // fine